well-broomed/backend/DEPLOYMENT.md

 Once those values are plugged in, it's time to run your production migrations.

+---

 ## Migrations

 I find the simplest way to run these is to go to the Heroku dashboard for your application, and in the upper right click the "More" dropdown.
 Then select "Run Console".

 In the console prompt, type `knex migrate:latest`.
 This should run your migrations, and your production database should be good to go.
 Keep note of this console in case you need to use it later for a rollback or re-migration should you make alterations to the migration files.

+---

 ## Uptime Robot

 There is one more tool that I would recommend once your site is stable in production, and that's [UptimeRobot](https://uptimerobot.com/).
 With UptimeRobot, you can periodically ping your Heroku backend server so that it will not go to sleep and potentially disrupt service.
 The free edition allows you to ping the server every 5 minutes, which is sufficient to prevent a shutdown of the Heroku dyno.
 You'll also get monitoring updates and status reports in case the server goes offline for any reason.

+---

-With all that said, your backend deployment should be ready for development.
+With all that complete, your backend deployment should be ready for development! :tada:

-We hope you enjoy WellBroomed!
+We hope you enjoy WellBroomed! :v:

 Adam Reid